boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 service offering while a more elaborated set is required for Enterprise services (e.g., Layer 2 VPN {{?RFC9291}} or Layer 3 VPN {{?RFC9182}}).
 This document
 **leverages access control, authorization, and authentication mechanisms that are already in place for the delivery of services over these attachment circuits**.
 An example of an attachment circuit provided over a 3GPP network is depicted in {{ex-arch}}.
 It is out of the scope of this document to describe all involved components.
 Readers may refer to {{TS-23.501}} for more details.

+{{sec-aaa}} provides another example of how existing tools can be leveraged for AAA purposes.

 ~~~~aasvg
   .-----.  .-----.  .-----.    .-----.  .-----.  .-----.
   |NSSF |  | NEF |  | NRF |    | PCF |  | UDM |  | AF  |